-Colleague to Colleague (C2C) – hosted at Johnson County Community College
+Hosted by Colleague to Colleague (C2C) at Johnson County Community College

-The fees: $50 for two days ($40 early bird until May 27), and $40 for students with a coupon provided by a Steering Committee member ($30 early bird until May 27).
+The fees: $50 for two days, $40 for students and $25 for Online Streaming Only with a coupon provided by a Steering Committee member.
 Breakfasts, lunches, and snacks included.

 SIDLIT is a professional development conference which includes presentations, topic-oriented special interest discussion groups, hands-on workshops, and demonstrations.
 Registration is required.
 One credit hour of graduate credit is also available from Emporia State University.